Matija Sarkic: Club career

-Aston Villa
+Early career and Aston Villa

-Sarkic graduated from the youth academy of Belgian club Anderlecht before signing a three-year contract with English club Aston Villa on 1 September 2015.
-He was the goalkeeper for Villa's under-21 team who reached the Division Two play-off final in the 2015–16 season.
+Sarkic left the youth academy of Belgian club Anderlecht, signing a three-year contract with English club Aston Villa on 1 September 2015, joining their under-21 side.
+He was the goalkeeper for Villa's under-21 team who reached the Premier League 2 Division Two play-off final in the 2015–16 season.
 In April 2017, he was named on the bench for a league match against Reading as cover for Sam Johnstone following an injury to Mark Bunn.

-Sarkic joined Wigan Athletic on 31 August 2017 on a season-long loan.
+Šarkić joined Wigan Athletic on 31 August 2017 on a season-long loan, going on to make 3 appearances, all in cup competitions, and saving a penalty on his debut against Middlesbrough U21 in the EFL Trophy.
 In December 2018, he joined Stratford Town on a youth loan.

 On 26 June 2019, Sarkic signed for Scottish Premiership club Livingston on what was intended to be a season-long loan, but he was recalled by Aston Villa on 3 January 2020, as their first-choice goalkeeper Tom Heaton had suffered a knee injury.

-Sarkic was offered a contract extension at Aston Villa in 2020 but turned down the offer to look for first-team opportunities elsewhere, having seen experienced 'keeper Pepe Reina brought in as cover for the injured Heaton.
+Sarkic was offered a contract extension at Aston Villa in 2020 but turned down the offer to look for first-team opportunities elsewhere, having seen experienced goalkeeper Pepe Reina brought in as cover for the injured Heaton.
 Sarkic was formally released by Aston Villa at the end of the 2019–20 season.